Valphai/Mineswepper_Solver/README.md

 # Mineswepper Solver
 This is a minesweeper game and a solver for it.

+# Notes
+  * This is still a work in progress.
-The solver is NOT a 100% accurate.
+  * The solver is NOT a 100% accurate.
-In fact it's based on making predictions for cells it doesn't know how to handle with basic rules.
+  * In fact it's based on making predictions for cells it doesn't know how to handle with basic rules.
-The game is fully playable.
+  * The game is fully playable.
-The Solver is activated with "1" key.
+  * The Solver is activated with "1" key.

 # Dependecies
   * pygame